Havard03/spotr/README.md

 You can easily create your own commands and scripts by adding a function in router.py

-As soon as the function is created and saved you can run it on the terminal with (spot function-name)
+As soon as the function is created and saved you can run it on the terminal with (spotr function-name)

 <h4>I recommend going to spotifys <a href="https://developer.spotify.com/console/">API documentation</a> to get a grasp of what is possible</h4>